 “In all, they are four times longer than the Great Wall of China and consumed a hundred times more material than the Great Pyramid of Cheops.
 They took an estimated 150 million hours of digging to construct and are perhaps the largest single archaeological phenomenon on the planet.”

 Professor in the School of Information at the University of Michigan, Ron Eglash who studies relationship between mathematics and culture observed and made research about the Walls of Benin, he came to a conclusion that: “When Europeans first came to Africa, they considered the architecture disorganised and thus primitive.
 It never occurred to them that the Africans might have been using a form of mathematics that they hadn’t even discovered yet.”
 The Ethnomathematician agrees that Africans might have been using a form of mathematics that the Britain hadn’t even discovered yet.

 The Walls Of Benin, A Wonder Lost

 The Benin Kingdom was a highly civilized and organized Kingdom, this fact is agreed by many scholars.
-Dutch writer, Olfert Dapper who wrote books about world history and geography had this to say about the Great Kingdom Of Benin: “Houses are built alongside the streets in good order, the [shouldn’t there be no “the” or did you skip something after the?] one close to the other.
+Dutch writer, Olfert Dapper who wrote books about world history and geography had this to say about the Great Kingdom Of Benin: “Houses are built alongside the streets in good order, the one close to the other.
 Adorned with gables and steps … they are usually broad with long galleries inside, especially so in the case of the houses of the nobility, and divided into many rooms which are separated by walls made of red clay, very well erected.”